Vladimir-csp/uwsm/README.md

 #### Shell profile integration

-To launch automatically after login on virtual console 1, if systemd is at `graphical.target`, add this to shell profile:
+To launch automatically after login on virtual console 1, if systemd is at `graphical.target`, add this to your shell profile:

 ```
 if uwsm check may-start && uwsm select; then